Please login to continue

 The Jews were constantly sacrificing unblemished animals to temporarily atone for sin.
 Only the Messiah, the perfect sinless sacrifice, could offer a permanent solution.

-In John 6:35, Jesus boldly states that he is the bread of life.
-Not only does he remove our sins, he nourishes our souls!
+In John 6:35, Jesus boldly states that He is the Bread of Life.
+Not only does He remove our sins, He nourishes our souls!

-3. First Fruits — Leviticus 23:10
+3. Feast of Firstfruits — Leviticus 23:10

-The Feast of First Fruits is one of three Jewish harvest feasts to thank and honor God for all he provided.
+The Feast of Firstfruits is one of three Jewish harvest feasts to thank and honor God for all He provided.
 Although they didn’t know it at the time, the children of Israel were celebrating what would become a very important day.

 Figs

-In 1 Corinthians 15:20 Paul refers to Jesus as the first fruits of the dead.
-He represents the first of the great harvest of souls — including you — that will resurrect to eternal life because of the new covenant in his blood (Luke 22:20).
+In 1 Corinthians 15:20 Paul refers to Jesus as the firstfruits of the dead.
+He represents the first of the great harvest of souls — including you — that will resurrect to eternal life because of the new covenant in His blood (Luke 22:20).

 4. Feast of Weeks or Pentecost — Leviticus 23:16

 This feast is the second of the three harvest feasts.
-It occurs exactly seven weeks after the Feast of First Fruits, so it’s also called Pentecost which means “50 days.”
+It occurs exactly seven weeks after the Feast of Firstfruits, so it’s also called Pentecost which means “50 days.”

 Traditionally, people were expected to bring the first harvest of grain to the Lord including two leavened loaves of bread.